DanaLooschelders/Urban_Heat_Island_Muenster/README.md

 R-Scripts for thesis

-folders contains Scripts for analysing Logger data, netatmo data an supplementary weather data.
+folders contain scripts for analysing Logger data, netatmo data an supplementary weather data.

 see master.r script for order in which to execute scripts